Holden Caprice (WM): HSV Grange

-In September 2015, the Gen-F2 series of HSVs was launched, in line with Holden's VF Series II Commodore range.
-However, the Gen-F2 Grange was largely unchanged, differentiated only by a further new alloy wheel design, and the extra interior gauges deleted.
-It was the only car in HSV's lineup to not get the new supercharged 6.2L LSA V8 engine, and now shared its aging LS3 V8 with the much cheaper WN2 Caprice.
+The WM Series Grange released in May 2007, with a LS2 at 307 kW, later transiting to a 6.2-litre LS3 at 317 kW.
+The WM III Grange released in September 2010, with LS3 at 325 kW.

-In October 2016, HSV announced the discontinuation of the Grange, and a commemorative final run of 50 limited edition Granges, named the 'SV' edition.
-The Grange SV boasted four-piston AP Racing brakes with black calipers, blacked out accents, trim and grille, and 20-inch Rapier gloss black forged alloy wheels.
+The WN Series Grange released in 2013, with a LS3 at 340 kW.
+The limited production 'Grange SV' released in 2016.
+The HSV Grange ended production in 2017.

 Exports

 Chevrolet Caprice (Middle East)

-As with previous models, the WM Caprice was exported to Middle East markets (including Kuwait, Qatar, Saudi Arabia, Bahrain, Oman and the UAE) from 2007 to 2017, where it was marketed and sold under the Chevrolet brand.
+As with previous models, the WM Caprice was exported to Middle East markets (including GCC countries of Kuwait, Qatar, Saudi Arabia, Bahrain, Oman and the UAE) from 2007 to 2017, where it was marketed and sold under the Chevrolet brand.
 Chevrolet offered four different trim levels for the Caprice, all largely similar to the Australian models with some differences: